Jonathan Cooper

-Jonathan Javell Cooper (born January 19, 1990) is a former American football guard.
-He was drafted by the Arizona Cardinals seventh overall in the 2013 NFL Draft.
-He played college football at North Carolina, where he earned All-American honors.
+Jonathan Javell Cooper (born January 19, 1990) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Arizona Cardinals seventh overall in the 2013 NFL draft.
+He played college football for the North Carolina Tar Heels, where he earned All-American honors.
 He also spent time with the New England Patriots, Cleveland Browns, Dallas Cowboys, San Francisco 49ers, Washington Redskins, and Oakland Raiders.

-Early years
+Early life

-A native of Wilmington, North Carolina, Cooper attended John T. Hoggard High School in Wilmington, where he played football and competed in wrestling and track.
+Cooper was born on January 19, 1990.
+A native of Wilmington, North Carolina, he attended John T. Hoggard High School in Wilmington, where he played football and competed in wrestling and track.
 He played football as a guard, but also saw time at defensive end.

 In his senior year, he paved the way for three players who rushed for 600 yards or more, while Hoggard won the state 4-A championship with a 16–0 record.
 Cooper was voted the conference's player of the year as an offensive lineman.

 In addition to football, he was a standout heavyweight wrestler.
 He also competed in the shot put on the track & field team, recording a top-throw of 14.58 meters (47 ft 2 in) at the 2008 NCHSAA 4A East Regional, where he placed 3rd.

 Regarded as a three-star recruit by Rivals.com, Cooper was listed as the No. 21 offensive guard prospect in his class.